Seung-Hun-Lee/ADAS/README.md

 pip install tensorboardX scikit-image==0.19 tqdm matplotlib
 ```

 ## Getting Started
 See [Preparing Datasets for ADAS](data/README.md).

 See [Getting Started with ADAS](GETTING_STARTED.md).

+### Improvements (1)
+We regard the filtered pixels by BARS as hard samples and progressively learn a greater number of these hard samples each epoch.
+The option to activate this feature is '--curriculum', and it is controlled by '--incremental_ratio'.

+### Improvements (2)
+We extended the [DACS](https://arxiv.org/abs/2007.08702) method for self-training using BARS.
+Refer to [Domain_mixer.py](network/domain_mixer.py) for details.

 ## Citation